evheniy/MaterializeBundle/README.md

 MaterializeBundle
 =================

-This bundle provides Materialize in Symfony2 from CDN maxcdn.bootstrapcdn.com
+This bundle provides Materialize in Symfony2 from CDN cdnjs

 Installation
 ------------